Table of Contents

 Don’t let Emotions Override Logic

-Like most homeowners, you are yearning to own your home outright and fire the bank as a co-owner.
-And if you are like most retirees, carrying a mortgage into retirement will make you uncomfortable.
+Like most homeowners, you are yearning to own your home outright and fire your bank as a co-owner.
+And if you are like most retirees, having a mortgage will make you uncomfortable.

 You may also be tired of paying hundreds or thousands of dollars each month simply to have a roof over your head that you can call your own.

-However, it is a mistake to let mortgage debt, or any other money issue for that matter, become an overly emotional issue.
+However, it is a mistake to let mortgage debt, or any other money issue for that matter, become overly emotional.
 But, unfortunately, it is also hard not to.

-Instead of paying a potentially steep financial price to eliminate your mortgage while retirement planning or soon after retiring, take the logical approach by meeting with your Certified Financial Planner.
+Instead of paying a potentially steep financial price to eliminate your mortgage at the wrong time, take the logical approach by meeting with your Certified Financial Planner.
 Your financial planner will delve into the nuances of your unique financial situation and then detail the advantages and disadvantages of holding the mortgage until its term ends or paying it off as you segue into retirement.